conan-io/conan-package-tools/README.md

 - **CONAN_CURRENT_PAGE**:  Current page of packages to create
 - **CONAN_TOTAL_PAGES**: Total number of pages
 - **CONAN_DOCKER_IMAGE**: If defined and docker is being used, it will use this dockerimage instead of the default images, e.g. "lasote/conangcc63"
+- **CONAN_DOCKER_IMAGE_SKIP_UPDATE**: If defined, it will skip the initialisation update of "conan package tools" and "conan" in the docker image.
+By default is False.
 - **CONAN_STABLE_BRANCH_PATTERN**: Regular expression, if current git branch matches this pattern, the packages will be uploaded to *CONAN_STABLE_CHANNEL* channel.
 Default "master".
 E.j: "release/*"
 - **CONAN_STABLE_CHANNEL**: Stable channel name, default "stable"
 - **CONAN_STABLE_USERNAME**: Your conan username in case the `CONAN_STABLE_BRANCH_PATTERN` matches.
 Optional.
 If not defined `CONAN_USERNAME` is used.